Why me? is a national charity that promotes awareness of and access to Restorative Justice.

 To find out more about Restorative Justice and whether it could be right for you, contact us via rjservice@why-me.org.

-This is a blog by our CEO, Sara Dowling.
-Over the past year, Why me? along with numerous Restorative
+This is a blog by Why me?
+CEO, Sara Dowling.
+This week, Why me? received further communication from ReHub

 Why me? promotes access to Restorative Justice for everyone affected by crime and conflict.